 This is one of the most influential articles in social sciences, and several of your readings draw on it.
-Last year, students suggested putting it on the reading list, so here it is.
+Past students suggested putting it on the reading list, so here it is.

-January 12: Network Variety and Cultural Variety
+September 17: Network Variety and Cultural Variety

 Erickson (1996) pioneered the study of links between the variety of kinds of people you know, and the extent to which you know something about a wide range of genres.
 While this is a highly cited and influential paper (winner of the Best Article Award from the American Sociological Association Section on Sociology of Culture), it is not without its critics.
-Holt (1998) is one of the strongest critics, especially of my way of measuring culture..
+The optional reading by Holt (1998) is one of the strongest criticisms, especially of my way of measuring culture.
 Note that Holt does have information about the network differences that go with different levels of cultural capital.
 He does not make much of this but it is important for us.
-Kane is also critical of my choice of cultural variables, and introduces new forms of network diversity plus density as predictors of culture.